Symbicort

 Inhalation routeWhen you have finished all your inhalations, rinse your mouth out with water.
 Do not swallow the water after rinsing.

 This medicine is not right for everyone.
 Do not use this medicine if you had an allergic reaction to budesonide or formoterol.
-Do not use this medicine if your asthma attack has already started, or if you are having a severe asthma attack or COPD flare-up.
+Do not use this medicine during an acute asthma attack or COPD flare-up.

 Patients with COPD may be more likely to have pneumonia when taking this medicine.
 Check with your doctor if you start having an increased sputum (spit) production, change in sputum color, fever, chills, increased cough, or an increase in breathing problems.